 ACT Math may or may not be your cup of tea, but with these handy strategies, you’ll be getting the Math score you want in no time!

 On test day, your two best math strategies are plugging in answers and plugging in numbers.
-With these strategies, even if you’re unsure how to solve a problem, you can still attempt to work it out, thereby ultimately increasing your chance of selecting the right answer.
-These two strategies work particularly well for algebraic problems that ask you to manipulate or solve variables.
+With these strategies, even if you’re unsure how to solve a problem, you can still attempt to work it out, ultimately increasing your chances of choosing the right answer.
+Both of these strategies work particularly well for algebraic problems that ask you to manipulate or solve variables.